-Cleaning water softener involves cleaning water softener tank both resin and brine tank.
-I’ll take you simple step by step how to clean both tanks.
+Cleaning water softener involves cleaning water softener tank both the resin and brine tanks.
+I’ll take you through a simple step-by-step on how to clean both tanks.

 How to clean a water softener resin tank

-Cleaning resin tank involves most cleaning water softener resin
+Cleaning the resin tank involves most cleaning water-softener resin

 How to clean water softener resin